Looking for the best crossbow? Well, you’ve come to the right place.

 - Users have reported some durability issues

 Southern Crossbow is a relatively small company.
-But they’re making crossbows with unique features many people like.
+But they have unique features many people like.

 Combined with their low cost, they are one of the best crossbows for a beginner.